Teaching

 In this class, we visit several collections of human bodies, including the UChicago pathology and anatomy lab, the Smart Museum of Art, and UChicago’s Special Collections.

-This interdisciplinary course will explore the ways in which scientists have studied and theorized race from the 18th century onward.
-We will start with Linnaeus’s racial classification and the 18th and 19th century anthropological study of skulls and bones, move to the 20th century study of genetic human variation, and end with the use of racial categories in biomedical research today.
+This interdisciplinary course will explore the ways in which scientists have studied and theorized human variation from the 18th century onward.
+We will start with Linnaeus’s racial classification and the 18th and 19th century anthropological study of skulls and bones, move to the 20th century study of genetic human variation, and end with the use of human variation categories in biomedical research today.
 How have practices and theories of studying human diversity changed and persisted over time?
-The course will highlight the problematic and contentious nature of these studies by analyzing their colonial contexts, the UNESCO critiques after World War II, and current-day comments on race and science in newspaper articles and podcasts (transcripts available on course website).
-Together, we will reflect on how historical knowledge can assist in tackling complex issues surrounding race, science, and bias in societies today and in the past.
+The course will highlight the problematic and contentious nature of these studies by analyzing their colonial contexts, the UNESCO critiques after World War II, and current-day comments on human variation and science in newspaper articles and podcasts (transcripts available on course website).
+Together, we will reflect on how historical knowledge can assist in tackling complex issues surrounding human variation, science, and bias in societies today and in the past.